-15 A classifier can either be an event classifier or a trace classifier.
+17 A classifier shall either be an event classifier or a trace classifier.

 In case the log contains events that do not occur in a trace, then it is necessary to be able to relate these events to cases.
 For this reason, we assume that one of the existing event classifiers provides the descriptive name of its case.
 Two events for which this classifier result in the same identity, belong to the same case.
 Furthermore, we assume that one of the trace classifiers provides the descriptive name for the case.
-If this classifier and the event classifier mentioned earlier return the same identity, then the corresponding event belongs to the same case as the corresponding trace.
-As such, the event can be appended to this trace.
-If no matching trace exists, a new trace may be started with the event.
+If this classifier and the event classifier mentioned earlier return the same identity, then the corresponding events belong to the same case as the corresponding trace.
+As such, the event shall be appended to this trace in the same order as they appear in the log.
+If no matching trace exists, a new trace shall be constructed from these events again in the same order as they appear in the log.

-23 4.4.1 Event classifiers
+26 4.4.1 Event classifiers